 - Ferrari F40 in Silver (90680)

 One of the black cars was an F40 LM fitted with leather interior, air conditioning and power windows.
 Not quite in line with the purpose of the most hard core version of the F40.
-Click on these red words to read about all the other racing F40s2.
+Find out more about the racing F40s here.

 What happened to the Gun Metal Grey F40?